 Additionally, a judge may order any issue tried by a jury.
 (Rule 39, SCRCP)

 S.C.
-Code § 62-1-306 of the Probate Code authorizes "trial by jury in any proceeding involving an issue of fact in an action for the recovery of money only or real or personal property."
+Code § 62-1-306 of the Probate Code authorizes "trial by jury in any proceeding involving an issue of fact in an action for the recovery of money only or of specific real or personal property."
 Additionally, the Court "may call a jury to decide any issue of fact" in an advisory capacity.
 Further, this code section reads, "The method of drawing, summoning, and compensating jurors under this section shall be within the province of the county jury commission and shall be governed by Chapter 7 of Title 14 of the 1976 Code relating to juries in circuit courts."

 The Clerk of Court will be notified by the Probate Court when a Probate Court jury trial needs to be scheduled.
 If facilities permit, the Clerk of Court should schedule the probate jury trials concurrently with the next regularly scheduled General Sessions or Common Pleas term, and notify the Probate Court in writing of the date of the scheduled term within ten days of that Court's request.
 When concurrent scheduling is not possible, the Probate Court must submit a request for a special Probate Court jury term to the Chief Justice through Court Administration.
 If the request is approved, the Clerk of Court and the Probate Court Judge will decide upon a date for the special term.
 The Clerk of Court is responsible for summoning, venire preparation, and compensation of Probate Court jurors.
 The Clerk draws the jury panels and provides jury management when the Probate Court is using Circuit Court facilities.
 When Probate Court facilities are used, the Probate Court is responsible for jury management.
 For special jury terms, the Clerk's representative must be present for juror qualification, but drawing the panel and jury management become Probate Court responsibilities.